DKurilo/SparkiForIlya/README.md

 After you push number it will draw beautiful star for you!
 To exit draw stars mode push `-` button.

-## Battleship (is not ready yet.
-Sparki can play, but it's voiceless)
+## Battleship (Sparki is not placing ships and is not marking his shots)
 On start Sparki wil make random movements.
 But when you click `stop` button Sparki is ready to play Battleship (https://en.wikipedia.org/wiki/Battleship_(game))!
 It uses Star Wars version of this game, so:
 ```